MartinKral/phaser-template/README.md

 # Phaser template
-TypeScript + WebPack and with fullscreen button, link button and preloader.
+TypeScript + Webpack with fullscreen button, link button and preloader.

 ## What does it do:
 * TypeScript with Phaser 3.15.1
 * WebPack for development
 * VSCode setup file for debugging (Requires "Debugger for Firefox" - You can delete .vscode if you do not use it)
+* Uglify for compression
 * TSLint to help keep this clean
 * Two buttons ready to be added directly to the game: Fullscreen & Link